japila-books/spark-sql-internals/docs/UnsafeRow.md

 # UnsafeRow

-`UnsafeRow` is an [InternalRow](InternalRow.md) for mutable binary rows that are backed by raw memory outside JVM (instead of Java objects that are in JVM memory space and would lead to more frequent GCs).
+`UnsafeRow` is an [InternalRow](InternalRow.md) for mutable binary rows that are backed by raw memory outside JVM (instead of Java objects that are in JVM memory space and may lead to more frequent GCs if created in excess).

-`UnsafeRow` supports Java's [Externalizable](#Externalizable) and Kryo's [KryoSerializable](#KryoSerializable) serialization/deserialization protocols.
+`UnsafeRow` supports Java's [Externalizable](#Externalizable) and Kryo's [KryoSerializable](#KryoSerializable) serialization and deserialization protocols.

 ## Creating Instance